PSDI-UK/psdi-variability-plot/README.md

 ### Running the App

-Once installed, the command-line script `variability-plot-gui` will be made available, which can be called to start the server.
+Once installed, the command-line script `psdi-variability-plot-gui` will be made available, which can be called to start the server.
 You can then access the website by going to <http://127.0.0.1:5000> in a browser (this will also be printed in the terminal, and you can CTRL+click it there to open it in your default browser).
 Guidance for using the app is given on each page of it.
 When you're finished with the app, key CTRL+C in the terminal where you called the script to shut down the server, or, if the process was backgrounded, kill the appropriate process.

 In case of problems when using Chrome, try opening Chrome from the command line: open -a "Google Chrome.app" --args --allow-file-access-from-files

-The local version has some customisable options for running it, which can can be seen by running `variability-plot-gui --help`.
+The local version has some customisable options for running it, which can can be seen by running `psdi-variability-plot-gui --help`.

 ## Testing